Brief Introduction

 in Asia and Oceania.

-ICAPP seeks to enhance mutual understanding and deepen trust in the region and
+enhance mutual understanding and deepen trust in the region and in doing so, promote peace

 and prosperity through the unique role and channel of political parties.

-Southeast Asia, Central Asia, West Asia, the Middle East, and Oceania.
-However,
+Asia, West Asia, the Middle East, and Oceania.
+However, since its inception, the ICAPP has grown

-since its inception, the ICAPP has grown steadily in both membership and
+steadily in both membership and influence.

-ideological backgrounds are eligible to participate in the ICAPP activities.
+backgrounds are eligible to participate in the ICAPP activities.
 By bringing together leaders of

 political parties in Asia at regular